BECAUSE IT'S ABOUT SEEING YOUR BEST! CALL 937-226-7870

-Initial treatment involves the use of eye lubrication with artificial tears, and/or ointments.
-Occasionally bandage contact lenses are used to protect the cornea and promote healing.
+Initial treatment involves the use of eye lubrication with artificial tears, and/or ointments. occasionally, bandage contact lenses are used to protect the cornea and promote healing.

-CORNEAL STROMAL DYSTROPHY Corneal stromal dystrophies are disorders of the middle layer of the cornea.
-Corneal dystrophies are inherited conditions diseases which may cause symptoms such as glare and/or cloudy vision.
-Some are only be visible under the microscope and may never affect your vision.
+Corneal Stromal Dystrophy: Corneal Stormal Dystrophies are disorders of the middle layer of the cornea.
+Corneal dystrophies are inherited diseases which may cause symptoms such as glare and/or cloudy vision.
+Some are only visible under the microscope and may never affect your vision.
 Others result in intense glare with diminishing visual acuity.
 In these cases, a cornea transplant may be necessary to restore useful vision.

 The diagnosis of recurrent corneal erosion is often made by history only.
-Treatment may range from initial patching and use of medicated drops or ointments, to Laser procedures to aid tissue attachment and stability.
+Treatment may rage from initial patching and use of medicated drops or ointments, to Laser procedures to aid tissue attachment and stability.

-CORNEAL NEOVASCULARIZATION (neo’-vas-cu-Lar-ize-a-tion) corneal neovascularization describes new growth of, undesired blood vessels into the normally clear cornea.
+Corneal Neovascularization (neo’-vas-cu-Lar-ize-a-tion): Corneal neovascularization describes new growth of, undesired blood vessels into the normally clear cornea.
 These blood vessels are a response to lack of oxygen or significant inflammation of the cornea.
 When such vascularization of the cornea is observed, it is important to attempt to diminish and hopefully stop this vascular growth.
 A common cause of neovascularization is over-wear or sleeping with contact lenses.
 When left uncontrolled, progressive corneal neovascularization may lead to diminished or lost vision.